From cleaning wounds to repelling plague, lavender has a myriad of uses throughout the centuries. It’s now quite a common garden plant in the UK.

-While it was ancient Arabia that first farmed the plant and distilled its oils, it was the Greeks and Romans that traded it into England.
+It was ancient Arabia that first farmed the plant and distilled its oils.
+But it was the Romans that brought it to England.

 Ancient Folklore

 The plant pops up in ancient history and the Bible alike.
 According to KatKnit, Cleopatra used its fragrance in her grand seductions.
-It’s even claimed the asp that killed her hid among her lavender bushes.
+It’s even claimed the asp that killed her hid among her lavender bushes (2014).
+When Howard Carter opened Tutankhamun’s tomb, he found lavender that still bore traces of its fragrance (Perry 2019).

 When God kicked Adam and Eve out of the Garden of Evil, they took lavender with them.
 Though given how many purposes it has, that was an intelligent choice on their part.